sweng480-team23/tqa-docker-runner/README.md

 - Switch to poller for server
 - Add timeout to client test
+- Actually instantiate the model runner from cmd_args.type
 - Stop container after x minutes?
 Or is this configurable in GCP?
 - Push image to Dockerhub
 - Finish writing todo list